-Figures 60-67 show the card input spacing chart, the RPG specifica printed output for this Invoice Pr One control card, the RPG control In it, the user punches information processing system.
+Figures 60-67 show the card input file, the printer spacing chart, the RPG specifications sheet, and the printed output for this Invoice Preparation report.
+One control card, the RPG control card, is required.
+In it, the user punches information about his data processing system.